JackRus/CodeFights/README.md

     - Select your event
     - At hte bottom of the page you will see "YOUR EVENT URL", copy the numeric part of the link.
 This is the Event's ID.
   - Event's page on Eventbrite: copy the entire "YOUR EVENT URL".

+### Register a new Admin:
+- The App lets you to create only 1 admin - Master Admin (aka Owner) of the App.
+- After deploying the app, go to ~/Account/Register.
+- You will the registration form.
+Once it is submitted, the Owner will be created.
+- After that all other admins can be added through the Main Menu.
+- Once the Owner is created, the ~/Account/Register becomes unavailable, you will be redirected to log in page.

 ## Eventbrite's Token
 To be able to get the information from Eventbrite about your events, you will need to follow the next steps: